L30NARDO/basicApi/README.md

 ## Description aplicatrion [EN]
-    In this simple JAVA application I performed basic operations of creating, reading, updating and deleting data, integrating api with MySQL database, also using SWAGGER to document and test each endpoint.
+    In this simple JAVA application I performed basic operations of creating, reading, updating and deleting data, integrating api with Postgres database, also using SWAGGER to document and test each endpoint.

 ### Tools
 - JAVA 11